-Venice (Venezia) is a city and provincial capital in the Lombardy (Lombardia) region of Italy.
+Venice (Venezia) is a city and provincial capital of the Veneto region of Italy.

 During Tchaikovsky's lifetime it formed part of the Kingdom of Lombardy-Venetia (until 1859), the Kingdom of Venetia (1859–66), and the Kingdom of Italy (from 1866).